flou-ainan/flou-ainan/resume.md

 *	Made with NextJS
 *	Learned how to organize better routing
 *	Learned how to optimze loading time
-*	Smartly uses React useEffect hook plus recursive programming to implement the TypeWriter on hero section
+*	Smartly used React useEffect hook plus recursive programming to implement the TypeWriter on hero section
 *	Deployed on Vercel
-*	Uses some NextJS features like SSR, Image Compression and better links
+*	Uses some cool NextJS features like SSR, Image Compression and Next Links

 #### My Games Catalog · [Website](https://flou-ainan.github.io/my-games-catalog/ "Deployed Project") · [GitHub](https://github.com/flou-ainan/my-games-catalog "GitHub Repository")
 *Personal games catalog to showcase and test developing features*